openebs/mayastor-control-plane/deploy/terraform/README.md

 The terraform scripts here assume that there is a k8s cluster with at least 3 nodes up and running.
-The nodes on which mayastor should run should be labeled as usual.
+The nodes on which to run should be labeled as usual.
 Control plane components are to be scheduled on node(s) that have the label `openebs.io/engine=none`.

 The terraform plugin required is Kubernetes 2.4.1. other versions are likely to